Kasanka National Park: The World’s Largest Bat Migration

 The bat migration in Kasanka National Park occurs annually between October and December.
 During this period, over 10 million straw-colored fruit bats (Eidolon helvum) migrate to the park’s mushitu forests.
 This incredible natural event is truly a sight to behold.

-Why Do Bats Migrate to Kasanka?
+Why do bats migrate to Kasanka?

-Bats migrate to Kasanka for one key reason—food.
+Bats migrate to Kasanka for one key reason - food.
 As the rainy season begins, fruit trees in the park, particularly wild mangoes, waterberries and fig trees, start to bear fruit.
 The abundance of ripe fruit provides the perfect feeding grounds for the bats, allowing them to refuel and thrive.

 Yes, bats migrate for winter in search of warmer climates and reliable food sources.
 The migration to Kasanka takes place at the start of the southern hemisphere’s summer, providing optimal conditions for the bats.